Detroit Opera: Venues

+Since acquiring the Detroit Opera House, the company has presented opera and dance at several other venues such as the Macomb Center for the Performing Arts, Meadow Brook Amphitheatre, The Aretha Franklin Amphitheatre, and Gem Theatre.

 Arts education and outreach

-Detroit Opera's Department of Community Programs was founded by Karen Vanderkloot DiChiera in 1977.
-Since then, it has established The Joyce H. Cohn Apprentice Award Fund to support MOT's Young Artist Apprentice Program.
-It has also been awarded the Success in Education Award by Opera America.
-MOT's Arts Education and Outreach program, which is a division of MOT's Department of Community programs works with students in local schools.
-The department also host Learning at the Opera House which offers classes, and workshops for children and adults during the summer months.
-The department also offers touring programs to local schools, churches and community groups.
-Detroit Opera's Department of Community programs has also premiered many operas.
-They include Vigilance, Pete, The Pirate, and Nanabush which were composed by Karen V. DiChiera and Summer Snow which was composed by Fred Rogers of Mister Rogers' Neighborhood.
+Detroit Opera's Department of Community Programs (now called Education and Community Programs) was founded by Karen Vanderkloot DiChiera in 1977.
+In 2000, the department was awarded the Success in Education Award by Opera America for its summer programming for local children.
+The department also performs at local schools, churches and community groups.
+The Detroit Opera Youth Chorus trains young local vocalists for ensemble and mainstage productions.
+Additionally, Detroit Opera has premiered many children's operas.
+They include Vigilance (1975); Pete, the Pirate (1977); Look to the Land (1978); Under One Roof (1981); and Nanabush (1987) which were composed by Karen V. DiChiera, and Summer Snow which was composed by Fred Rogers of Mister Rogers' Neighborhood.

 The Margo V. Cohen Center for Dance

-The Margo V. Cohen Center for Dance was founded in 2001 and was run by Dr. Carol Halsted as Director of Dance.
-The department which is also a component of Detroit Opera's community outreach programming hosts the company's Dance Film series and the American Ballet Theatre summer intensive program.
-The center also hosts year-round dance classes for beginning to advanced dance students.
-Dance auditions are also held at the center.
+The Margo V. Cohen Center for Dance was founded in 2001 by Dr. Carol Halsted as Director of Dance.
+The Center, which is also a component of Detroit Opera's community programming, is located within the Ford Center for Learning.
+It hosts the company's Dance Film series and hosted the American Ballet Theatre summer intensive program.
+The center also hosts year-round master classes for beginning to advanced dance students and dance auditions are also held at the center.

+Resident Artists

+Since 1979, Detroit Opera has supported early-career opera professionals through a year-long apprenticeship program.
+Since 2022, the program has been known as the Detroit Opera Resident Artist Program and is supported by a tribute fund for former President and CEO Wayne S. Brown.

-The Allesee Dance and Opera Resource Library
+Detroit Opera Archive and Resource Library

-The Allesee Dance and Opera Resource Library is the official library and archive for Detroit Opera.
-It specializes in research materials specific to dance, opera and MOT's 40-year history.
-The library was made possible in 2006 with a gift from Robert and Maggie Allesee.
-The library and archive center carries books, scores, CDs, videos and hundreds of unique items such as photos and performance reviews from MOT's productions.
-The Allesee Dance and Opera Resource Library's catalogue was recently made available for the public to access online through a unique partnership with Wayne State University's School of Library and Information Science.
+The Detroit Opera Archive and Resource Library is the official library and archive for Detroit Opera.
+It specializes in research materials specific to dance, opera and the company's extensive history.
+The library was made created in 2007 with a gift from Robert and Maggie Allesee.
+The library and archive center carries books, scores, CDs, videos and hundreds of unique items such as photos and performance reviews from company productions.
+From 2009-2023, the Resource Library's catalogue publicly available online through a unique partnership with Wayne State University's School of Library and Information Science.